Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

-Nervously, they started backing away, sensing a feeling of helplessness envelop them.
+Nervously, they started backing away, with a feeling of helplessness enveloping them.
 The ‘Giant’ form of Saki turned to one and swung her massive fist into it.
 The first victim flew backwards, launched with a great force, until it fell to the ground in a crumpled heap.

 Several of its bones had been broken and one of its arms had been twisted backwards.
 It futilely tried to claw itself away as Saki walked over and slammed her foot down into its stomach, crushing its organs into the earth.
 If that weren’t enough, that same blow had crushed the core along with it.
 Immediately, the dragon burst into flames and disintegrated.